ministar85/jdt-hello-.net8-upload-bash-java/README.md

 ---

-## Notes
+## ✅ Notes

-- Java OpenJDK 22 is installed from Adoptium (Eclipse Temurin).
+- Java OpenJDK 22 is installed from Adoptium (Eclipse Temurin)
-- Bash script verifies environment and lists uploaded JDT files.
+- Bash is available for scripting and inspection
-- /upload route accepts and saves JDK-related files inside `/app/analyzed-jdts`.
+- /upload route handles and persists JDK uploads inside the container